 “Well what the hell was I supposed to say?”
-I demanded, “’Hi there, I might not be over you but feel free to publicly shove that back in my face.
-And spit a little’.
-Really?
-Because that’s basically what he did, you know.
+I demanded, “’Hi there, remember how you yelled at me when we last spoke?
+I've been dying to hear again what a bitch I am’.
 You heard him.
 ‘We can’t be friends’.
 Oh gosh, yes.
 The affection there is just touching.”

 I had a point.
 I knew I had a point and Lily knew I had a point but she didn’t relent.

 “All it takes is one of you to be the bigger man, and this will all be sorted.”
 She said, calmly.

 “Well then, you’re talking to the wrong person.
 I can see that the moustache and chest hair may be misleading but he is in fact the male in this non-relationship.
 Not me.”

 Lily sighed sharply.
 “Ok, you know what?
 Fine.
 I’ll leave you two to blunder about and try to solve your own problems, then maybe things will be sorted in seventy five years.
 You’re obviously not ready yet, so I’m not going to force it.”

 She’d kept to her word.
 Left it.
 Which was good.
 Good.
 Honest.

 I could still see her itching to butt in with some sort of screamingly obvious hint whenever we were in the same room but she thankfully managed to constrain herself, and left me to ignore him in peace.